getify/TNG-Hooks/README.md

     This is considered a best practice in terms of readability of your functions.
 But it also happens to be the easiest way to ensure that the hooks are always called, and thus always called in the same order, ***which is critical*** as described above.

 3. Custom Hooks ***do not have to be*** named like `useXYZ(..)` with a `use` prefix.
 However, it's a *good suggestion* to do so, because it keeps in line with the [conventions from React's "Custom Hooks"](https://reactjs.org/docs/hooks-custom.html#using-a-custom-hook).

+## Environment Support

+This utility uses ES6 (aka ES2015) features.
+If you need to support environments prior to ES6, transpile it first (with Babel, etc).

 ## npm Package